victorliu-sq/PaperWriting/FlashSMP.md

+To elucidate the bottlenecks in GS computation, we characterize four types of SMP workloads reflected real-world applications and included different configurations of participants and preference lists. that in Figure \ref{fig:4Workloads}:

+These scenarios were designed to reflect real-world applications and included different configurations of participants and preference lists.

 # Issues with Data Movement

 In this section, we explore the various bottlenecks encountered in GS computation.
 We first provide an in-depth look at the implementation of the GS algorithm, analyzing its inefficient memory access patterns and identifying the bottlenecks caused by frequent and costly data movements.